premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 - Classes are reference types and structs are value types
 - Structures do not support inheritance.
-- Structures cannot have default constructor.
+- Structures cannot have a default constructor.
 - When we create a struct object using the new operator, it gets created and the appropriate constructor is called.
 Unlike classes, structs can be instantiated without using the New operator.
 - Structures do not support inheritance.
-- Structures cannot have default constructor.
+- Structures cannot have a default constructor.

 </blockquote>